gvwilson/thirdbit/unused/last-wolf/index.md

 family of a whale who had fought with the Anuat during the rebellion, and responsibility for cleaning up some of the ugly spells left behind by the war.
 Through all of it, Prince Evan stayed at the Balance's side, fetching papers, reading aloud, and taking notes.
-They ate lunch dried fish and flatbread as they worked, then broke each night for dinner long after the prince's stomach started to grumble.
+They ate a lunch of dried fish and flatbread as they worked, then broke each night for dinner long after the prince's stomach started to grumble.

 On the second day, the Balance, Nils, and Gudrun were invited to eat